DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 1. MDPs assume that the environment is fully observable, which is often not the case in real-world problems.
 2. POMDPs extend MDPs to handle partially observable environments, making them more versatile for real-world problems.
 3. POMDPs can handle uncertainty in both the state transitions and the observations, which is crucial in many situations.

+# Factors That Make POMDPs Computationally Expensive

+1. The high dimensionality of the belief space, which is typically the same as the power set of the state space.
+2. The need to compute or estimate the future belief states for every possible action and observation pair.
+3. The need to optimize over all possible action sequences, which increases exponentially with the planning horizon.
+4. The uncertainty in the observations and state transitions, which requires considering all possible outcomes when planning.
+5. They need to maintain and update a belief state, which is a probability distribution over all possible states, instead of a single state.
+6. The decision-making process involves considering all possible observations that could be made in the future, which increases the complexity of the problem.
+7. Optimal solutions require considering long sequences of actions and observations, which leads to an exponential increase in computation as the planning horizon increases.

 # Examples of POMDPs in real-world applications could include: